jjkcoding/Josh-Portfolio/index.md

 ## [U.S. Housing Index NSA Analysis](https://github.com/jjkcoding/US-Housing-Index-NSA-Analysis)
-* Filtered and reviewed over a hundred thousand housing entries to prepare data for visualization
+* Filtered and manipulated over a hundred thousand housing entries to prepare data for visualization using SQLite
-* Displayed data onto a bar chart and a map (choropleth) to better visualize the data
+* Displayed data onto a bar chart and a map (choropleth) to better visualize the data using Python
 * Discovered key findings about the housing prices for all states in the U.S.
-* **Coding Language:** Python
+* **Coding Languages:** SQL, Python
-* **Main Packages:** pandas, matplotlib, datetime
+* **Main Packages:** pandas, matplotlib, plotly

 ![newplot](https://user-images.githubusercontent.com/43764400/147300519-3191a742-5bd6-4b61-8106-e367dce76ecd.png)